zdharma-continuum/zinit/docs/Z-PLUGINS.md

     4.  `atload` hook – run after loading any plugin / snippet.

-4. Register hooks for generating help text, shown by the `zplugin help` subcommand.
+4. Register hooks for generating help text, shown by the `zinit help` subcommand.

 ## How To Code Them?